SEKOIA-IO/documentation/docs/operation_center/rules_catalog.md

 ### Manage existing rules

 **Filters:**

 There are different filters linked to all rules attributes above.
 They can be used either separately or in addition to other filters and allow you to Enable or Disable all rules displayed simultaneously.

 **Rules details:**

 On top of the details of a rule, you can see the name, when it was released and last updated.
 There are information about the effort level attributed to the rule, the severity, tags that ease search, related threats.
-It also explains the followed strategy and gives information about false positives, STIIX patterning and data sources.
+It also explains the followed strategy and gives information about false positives, STIX patterning and data sources.
 To edit an existing rule, click on the gear icon to select entities and assets, or to add a filter alert.

 ![SEKOIA.IO Rules_Catalog_Existing](../assets/operation_center/rules_catalog_manage.gif){: style="max-width:600px"}